 Explore current DL applications in PdM, focusing on their effectiveness, challenges, and how FDIA impacts them.

 Obtain the Australian dataset or generate an IoT dataset that can be manipulated to simulate FDIA this has been provided.

+Alternative: Use the NSAS dataset and implement a state-of-the-art FDIA on it

+Collect relevant papers regarding the PdM based on the NASA dataset

 Experimentation with DL Techniques